Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/SCPI/Raspberry Pi/Readme.md

 sudo apt install python3-usb
 sudo apt install zeroconf
 ```
-In order to get the permission to acces the power meter, create usbgroup and add your user:
+In order to get the permission to access the power meter, create usbgroup and add your user:
 ```
 sudo groupadd usbgroup
 sudo usermod -aG usbgroup $USER